 Overview - what this Library is?

 We want to provide our clients a way to use our system however they like.
-That is why we have introduced the Integration Libraries - a group of functions and declarations to help you implementing our API to your system.
+That is why we have introduced the Integration Libraries - a group of functions and declarations to help you implement our API to your system.

 How to download and implement the Library

 After you have downloaded the library (which is a single .py file), you might want to put it in your Python directory to have a quick and easy access to it manually or through your own code.